 - Begin preparing what your kids will do for Pioneer Clubs Sunday, the first Sunday in February.

-- Meet with your leader to evaluate club so far.
+- Meet with your leaders to evaluate the club so far.
 Celebrate what’s gone well and brainstorm about what needs to improve.
 Plan a Mid-Year Evaluation Party.

 - Pass out Christmas thank-yous for club leaders, such as a card or small gift.